jacecotton/tcds/assets/scripts/WebComponent/README.md

 ## Lifecycle
 ### `mounted`
-The `mounted` hook is called on the available animation frame after the first render pass, and after all child custom elements are defined.
+The `mounted` hook is called on the available animation frame after the first render pass, and after all child custom elements are defined, but before the `updated` hook.
 This is where you should add any event listeners, observers, timers, etc., and mutate state as a result of those things.

-Todo:
-* Maybe instead of putting this in a `requestAnimationFrame` after the `state-change` event listener, put it in the `connectedCallback` hook?
+Because this hook is called before `updated`, do not assume you're working with DOM that reflects any changes made in the `updated` hook.
+In fact, it is recommended to not do anything to or based upon the DOM in this hook.
+If possible, restrict operations in this hook to updating state, adding listeners, observers, etc.

 ### `updated`
-The `updated` hook is called any time `this.state` or `this.props` is mutated and the re-render pass has completed.
+The `updated` hook is called after every render.
+After the first render pass, it is called after the `mounted` hook.
 This method is essentially for doing any imperative manipulation of the component DOM, whereas the `render` method is for declarative rendering.

 The `updated` method returns a state object, with each state key being set to a callback function that runs when that particular state is updated.
 This way you can run code selectively based on the appropriate state.